Plan the conversation carefully.

 Use this when

 You are not trying to win the whole boundaries story in one talk.
-You are trying to make a crossed boundary concrete enough for a real answer.
+You are trying to make what to do concrete enough for a real answer.

 You are not looking for a perfect speech.
-You need a small way to name a crossed boundary, make the next sentence clearer, and know when to stop.
+You need a small way to name what to do, make the next sentence clearer, and know when to stop.

-• The issue is specific enough to name as a crossed boundary.
+• The issue is specific enough to name as what to do.

 • You can pause, choose timing, and leave room for the other person to respond.